 In addition to her clinical practice in Oshawa, Jane is one of the many passionate advocates for the TCM community in Canada.
 As a proactive member of the Chinese Medicine and Acupuncture Association of Canada, Jane is excited to be working towards expanding the acceptance of TCM in integrative healthcare via media campaigns and through associations with Insurance Providers and major health organizations, like WHO (World Health Organization).
 She continues to look forward in connecting with her community in promoting the health benefits that TCM/A can offer.
 In the past, Jane has accomplished this via her roles as Vice-President (External Relations, CMAAC) and co-organizer of the World Federation of Acupuncture-Moxibustion Societies (WFAS) International Acupuncture Symposium at Toronto in 2015.

 Jane had also taken a role in helping the future generations of TCM practitioners as one of the Advisors for the Humber College TCM Program.
 Humber is the first publicly-funded postsecondary institution in Ontario to offer a comprehensive traditional Chinese medicine program.
 The three-year Traditional Chinese Medicine Practitioner (TCM) advanced diploma began in September 2016 at the college’s North Campus.
 It is offered through the School of Health Sciences.
-Starting in February 2019, she had taken a role as Advisor of the Program Academic Committee for the Georgian College TCM Program.
+On February 2019, she had taken a role as Advisor of the Program Academic Committee for the Georgian College TCM Program.

 All above could not been achieved without the support of her husband Wei-Hsi and the family.
 She balances her family life with quality time as much as possible and shares her sense of adventure and fun with the family in 'living in the moment' through travels, music, and learning new things.
 Laughing together is the key to true happiness.
 She keeps herself active through hiking, various outdoor sports, tai chi, and qi gong.